Kotlin/KEEP/proposals/stdlib/uuid-additional-versions.md

 and storing such a mapping is for some reason undesirable.

-Imagine a middleware that receives messages from multiple senders identified by their host names and forwards them to another system that accepts messages tag by UUIDs.
+Imagine a middleware that receives messages from multiple senders identified by their host names and forwards them to another system that accepts messages tagged by UUIDs.
 In this case the middleware may generate random UUID when it first encounters a new host name and store the mapping into some persistent storage.
-But if the maximum number of hosts is known to be much smaller than the possible number of UUIDs v5, than storage and all connected overhead (which included performance, backups, distributed database consistency and so on) can be avoided.
+But if the maximum number of hosts is known to be much smaller than the possible number of UUIDs v5, than storage and all connected overhead (which included performance, backups, distributed database consistency and so on) can be avoided, as we may just rely on consistent mapping from host name to a UUID provided by UUID version 5.

 ## Alternatives

-Implementing compliant and performant UUID generation is not trivial, so most probably execution environment specific open-source will be used.
+Implementing compliant and performant UUID generation is not trivial, so most probably execution environment specific open-source implementation will be used.

 Providing additional UUID versions in the Kotlin standard library avoids additional, execution environment specific, dependencies.
-Also it ensures the API is consistent with other Kotlin stdlib API, and ensures it has a good performance.
+Also, it ensures the API is consistent with other Kotlin stdlib API, and ensures it has a good performance.

 ## Proposal